 Volunteer Educator

-Program Lead – To strengthen and diversify Floracliff’s educational programs, we rely on community partners and volunteers who contribute their time and expertise on natural and cultural history topics.
-Volunteer Educators should be able to develop an organized program, be prepared to speak about their topic, be comfortable with public speaking, and represent Floracliff in a professional manner.
+Program Leader – To strengthen and diversify Floracliff’s educational programs, we rely on community partners and volunteers who contribute their time and expertise on natural and cultural history topics.
+Volunteer Educators should be able to develop an organized program, be prepared to speak about their topic, be comfortable with public speaking, and have prior knowledge about the region’s natural history.
+Volunteer Educators may submit a program title, program description, and brief bio to the Preserve Director for consideration.
 Day/time variable.
+VOLUNTEER POSITIONS AVAILABLE BASED ON EXPERIENCE

 Special Events and Projects

 There are a variety of special events and projects that require volunteer assistance.
 These may be scheduled for single-day volunteer groups or on an as-needed basis.
 Special projects may include: litter clean-up, painting, and newsletter packaging.
 Special events may require help with parking, hosting visitors, food preparation, photography, and clean-up before and after events.
+Day/time variable.
+Positions available based on experience.